jeffjennings/rendernoob/README.md

 # rendernoob
-Basic 3D rendering engines and projects built from scratch
+Basic 3D rendering engines and projects, built from scratch to learn about rendering techniques and implementations.

 Projects
 --------